Travel in Mauritius

-One of the benefits of volunteering in Mauritius is that you will have plenty of free time to experience a number of popular island activities.
 Mauritius is known as one of the world’s best diving spots, especially on the west coast of the island.
 Experienced divers can explore the famous Cathedral, which is an immense cave, 35 metres down, accessible only by a small opening.
 Other dive sites include the Silverstar wreck as well as the wreck of the 19th-century Sirius, a sunken British frigate that lies about 25 metres under the ocean.

-- Capital - Port Louis
+Visit Port Louis

 You will be delighted when visiting the capital city of Port Louis.
 The city is rich with history and culture.
 Though English is the official language of the island, French, Creole, and even Asian languages are spoken throughout the country.
 The city contains a myriad of family-friendly attractions that include its Chinatown, Sir Seewoosagur Ramgoolan Botanic Garden (with its giant lily pads!), the Central Market, the famed Port Louis Racetrack, Citadel Fort Adelaide and the Natural History Museum.
 Port Louis is a delightful capital—warm and friendly—and filled with a myriad of attractions.